 Competition Law and Parallel Importation

-As a student of the Master's Programme in Intellectual Property Law you are expected to prepare for seminars and actively participate in discussions.
+Students enrolled in the Master's Programme in Intellectual Property Law are expected to prepare for seminars in advance and actively participate in discussions.
 Shorter writing exercises are also part of the curriculum.

 The programme director is Professor Sanna Wolk.